reidmorrison/semantic_logger/appenders.md

 ### Appenders

 Appenders are destinations that log messages can be written to.

-Several appenders can be active at the same time, so that for example log messages can be written to all of the following destinations at once:
+Log messages can be written to one or more of the following destinations at the same time:

 * Text File
 * $stderr or $stdout ( any IO stream )
 * Syslog
 * Graylog
 * Splunk
+* Loggly
 * New Relic
-* Bug Snag
+* Bugsnag
 * MongoDB
 * HTTP(S)
+* Logger, log4r, etc.

+To ensure no log messages are lost it is recommend to use TCP over UDP for logging purposes.
+Due to the architecture of Semantic Logger any performance difference between TCP and UDP will not impact the performance of you application.

 ### Text File